 What Are Dust Mites?

+If you have a dust allergy, then that means you’re allergic to tiny arthropods known as dust mites.
+These are indeed tiny creatures, measuring far less than a single millimeter and thus cannot be seen with the human eye.
 With about 13 species (and maybe more than that), a dust mite’s diet consists of human skin flakes that you naturally lose throughout the day.
 The skin flakes make their way onto various surfaces of your home, providing a feast for the dust mites.
 A million of these arthropods could feed on the amount of skin an average adult sheds in one day.
+In addition to eating human skin, dust mites prefer home environments that are about 75 degrees Fahrenheit and humid.

-What Are Dust Allergy Symptoms?
+What Are Dust Mite Allergy Symptoms?

 • Persistent coughing